zach-adams/sprig-foundation/README.md

 3. Put in the name of the Bower Package
 4. **main** is the name of the Javascript files that are passed to Gulp to be minified, you can edit which one Bower chooses by default
 5. **ignore**, if set to true, will set the package to be ignored by Gulp when it looks

-## Bootstrap Navigation

-This theme comes with the [Bootstrap Nav Walker](https://github.com/twittem/wp-bootstrap-navwalker) developed by [twittem](https://github.com/twittem/).
-Reference the [Github](https://github.com/twittem/wp-bootstrap-navwalker) page on how to make changes.

 That's just about it!
 Let me know if you have any questions and I'll be sure to answer them! [zach.adams383@gmail.com](mailto:zach-adams383@gmail.com)